HugoBrunet13/NFT-Marketplace-Auction/README.md

 This contract will be used to **mint new NFT**, that will then be **referenced in the auction created on the marketplace**

 3. `Marketplace.sol`
-The Marketplace contract, main file of the project, where owners of NFTs will be able to create new auctions and buyer will be able to place new bid in order to purchase NFT.
+The Marketplace contract, main file of the project, where owners of NFTs can create new auctions and buyers will be able to place new bid.

 ### 2. Tests - `test/`
 Unit tests for `NFTCollection.sol` and `Marketplace.sol` contracts.